4.2 Due Process, Ethics, and Professional Judgment

 |---|---|---|

-A strong EAS response does not say, 'The school is always right.'
-It also does not tell the teacher to independently change eligibility, placement, services, or discipline.
+A strong EAS response never says "the school is always right," and it never tells the teacher to independently change eligibility, placement, services, or discipline.
 Teachers contribute classroom evidence and implement decisions made through the appropriate process.

 Documentation that helps instead of harms

-Documentation should answer: What happened?
+Good documentation answers: What happened?
 When?
 Who was involved?
 What data support the concern?
 What action was taken?
 Who was notified?
-It should not include insults, assumptions about family motives, or speculation about a diagnosis.
-A note such as 'student refused to work because lazy' is weak and biased.
-A note such as 'student put head down for 18 minutes during independent writing after asking twice to visit the nurse' gives the team usable evidence.
+It excludes insults, assumptions about family motives, and diagnostic speculation.
+A note such as "student refused to work because lazy" is biased and useless.
+A note such as "student put head down for 18 minutes during independent writing after asking twice to visit the nurse" gives the team usable evidence.
+Documentation also protects continuity: when a parent raises a concern, a student is disciplined, an accommodation is missed, or a safety incident occurs, the record lets staff respond consistently.

 Ethics and professional boundaries